shizu-org/zeitgeist/Renditions/OpenGl-Commons/README.txt

 The positive x axis is pointing from the left side of the canvas to the right side, The positive y axis is pointing from the bottom side of the canvas to the top side.
 The negative z axis is pointing into the screen.

+# Lights Types
+*OpenGL Commons* knows various kinds of lights sources.

+## Point Lights
+A point light consists of a point.
+It emits light from the point in every direction.

+## Directional Lights
+A directional light consists of a plane at infinity.
+Every point in the plane emits a light into the direction of the plane normal.

+## Spot Lights
+A spot light consists of a point which emits a cone of light into a direction.